ckt1031/DraconianBot/README.md

 - Node.js 12
 - Python(For Advanced Music feature)

+Reminders:
+- If you are not using Discord Bot lists and top.gg, delete files from `handlers/dbl-loader.js` / `events/dbl/all-files` and removes all codes from index.js with `//`
+- If you are using Top.gg bot lists API, u need to delete `//` from commands lines from index.js

 1. To get Draconian ready to run locally, the first step is to clone this repository onto the machine you wish to run it on.
 2. **Node.js version 12 or newer is recommended to run Draconian since we are using Discord.js v12**
 3. Use NPM to install the dependencies from the project folder: `npm install`
 4. Edit/create the file `.env` (or your hoster's provided environment secret) and insert your bot token in `TOKEN` value.
 5. Start the bot from the project folder: `node shard.js`
 6. Open `http://localhost:3000/` or your project URL to view the http output.